datanav/docs/configuration.rst

        can be used to buffer up entities so that they can be written together to the sink in one go.
 The sink must support batch for the bulking to happen.
 This may increase the throughput of the pipe, at the cost of a little extra memory usage.
 If the batch fails, then entities will be retried individually.
-The pipe offset will be saved after each batch if the source supports this.
      - 100
      -